anachronisticmonk/QueryBridge/README.md

 The core goal of the project is **correctness**.
 We use **Lean 4** to formally verify that the generated SQL query has the same meaning as the original jq.

 To achieve this, we:
 - Model JSON and SQL databases as separate data structures
+    - JDB is the usual list of JSON records, each holding a complete user.
+    - SDB uses a columnar format, separate lists per field for efficient column-wise scans and aggregates.
 - Define when these databases are **equivalent**
 - Design small query languages for jq and SQL
 - Implement a translation from jq queries to SQL
+- Use **Plausible** for property-based testing — when a property cannot be proven, Plausible automatically searches for a counterexample that exposes the bug.

 ### Key Result